Baseball Base Running Tips

 The next is with two outs or, you are not worrying too much about moving up to third base, you are committing to scoring on a single to the outfield.

-Less than two outs, or Looking to steal third with less than two outs or if you are trying to steal 3rd you want it to be a straight line between 2nd and 3rd.
+Less than two outs, or Looking to steal third with less than two outs or if you are trying to steal third you want it to be a straight line between second and third.
 Don’t get outside the baseline.
-The quickest path between 2nd and 3rd is in between the bases.
+The quickest path between second and third is in between the bases.
 If you move out away from the baseline (back toward shortstop), you are creating a longer distance to the third base bag.

 You want to get 10-15 feet off the second base bag.
 Your leadoff depends on how comfortable you feel off the bag, and how quickly you can get back to second.